Eventually, you’re going to have to ask the inevitable question:

 Once upon a time, I thought health insurance was supposed to pay every penny related to health care.

 A few years ago, I figured this out: Health insurance isn’t necessarily supposed to pay for your flu shots and teeth cleanings.
-It’s supposed to save you from a financial catastrophe related to illness or injury.
+It saves you from a financial catastrophe related to illness or injury.

 Do you follow?

-The insurance companies aren’t saying, “Pay me $X and you’ll never spend a dime on a flu shot again.”
-They’re saying, “Pay me $X and I’ll protect you from bankruptcy if you break your arm.”
+The insurance companies aren’t saying, “Pay me $X and you’ll never spend a dime on a flu shot.”

 This mental shift makes a huge difference.

 I use eHealthInsurance to compare prices.
 This site lists plans from a huge range of providers.
-You can set your search criteria based on the premium (I wanted a monthly payment less than $125), the deductible (I wanted a deductible less than $6,500), and the yearly out-of-pocket maximum.
+You can set your search criteria based on the premium, the deductible, co-pay, and the yearly out-of-pocket maximum.
 You can also search based on the insurer’s ranking and popularity.

 Long before I ever boot up my computer, I ask myself: “If I got hit by a bus, how much could I pay?”